 5. Not Watching Your Analytics

 Not watching your social media analytics is like driving in the dark.
 You think you’re going forward in a straight line but you’re not really sure.
 And worse, others can’t see you either.

-As we said earlier, Facebook, Instagram, Twitter and Pinterest know what your audience wants to see, and that's what they'll show them.
-After all, that's what keeps people coming back.
-Without analytics it's all just guesswork.
+As we said earlier, all social media platforms know what your audience wants to see, and that’s what they’ll show them.
+Without analytics it’s all just guesswork.

-Be seen online by: Keeping an eye on analytics allows you to figure out which of your posts are performing the best and spot trends.
-Since popular posts get pushed through the social media algorithms and onto your audience's screen, these are the ones you want to try and recreate.
-There's lots to look out for.
-What makes a post popular might be the photo you used, or the description, or maybe the time of day you posted, or the popularity of the topic or very likely it was that your post connected with your audience emotionally.
+How to be seen online: Keep an eye on analytics allows you to figure out which of your posts are performing the best and spot trends.
+Since popular posts get pushed through the social media algorithms and onto your audience’s screen, these are the ones you want to try and recreate.
+There’s lots to look out for.
+What makes a post popular might be the photo you used, the description, the popularity of the topic or very likely it was that your post connected with your audience emotionally.

 To save you time and frustration jumping around one analytics page to the other, your best solution is to use third party software which can show you analytics for all your social networks all in the one place.
-This will allow you to quickly view what you're posting, when and where there are gaps in your content.
-You can see all my favourite social media analytics tools here on my Business Tools Page, under Social Media Management.
+This will allow you to quickly view what you’re posting, when and where there are gaps in your content.
+The ones I mentioned before, Buffer, Agorapulse and Sprout Social are popular options.

 Okay, so there it is.
 5 social media mistakes that stop you from being seen online.
 These will give you a great start to giving your social media a makeover to become more visible online.
 Now if you’re ready to really start moving forward, you’ll want to download my guide to Marketing Truths to Help you Get your Message & Business Out to the World.
 Enjoy!

 I am new to the field, This tips you have shared with us is very useful to post proper content in social media, The question is, in a day how many posts have to do in social media to grow the business.